top of page

 Rock Art near the Solstice Snake

 There are two other petroglyph panels nearby that are worth stopping at, as well as the remains of a kiva.
 If you're looking at Solstice Snake, follow the base of the rock formation down and around the corner to the left where a trail will eventually emerge.
 Follow this for 0.1 miles until it dead ends at the base of the cliff.
-Here, you'll notice little remains of what was once a kiva.
-It's more pronounced in person than in the photo below.
+Here, hikers will find sparse remnants of what was once a kiva.

 Moab Solstice Snake trail